By: Steven E. Zeller, CFP, CExP, AIF, NQPC

 The Importance of Family Harmony

 Family unity and harmony is vital for the survival of family wealth.
 The proactive building of trust and communication needs to begin early on as a family.
 Why?
-Because it doesn’t happen over night and requires working as a team and developing the family bonds that are trusting, compassionate, and cohesive.
-According to some studies, 70% of estate transitions fail and to which the wealth vanishes.
-Within the 70% failure rate, 60% of that failure rate was due to a breakdown of trust and communication; 25% was due to the failure to prepare heirs; 10% was due to not having a family mission statement; 5% was deemed to be for other reasons.
+Because it doesn’t happen overnight and requires working as a team and developing the family bonds that are trusting, compassionate, and cohesive.
+According to some studies, 70% of estate transitions fail, and the wealth vanishes.
+Within the 70% failure rate, 60% was due to a breakdown in trust and communication; 25% was due to failure to prepare heirs; 10% was due to lack of a family mission statement; 5% was attributed to other reasons.

-Because of the high failure rate, due to the breakdown of trust and communication, stresses the importance of the family focusing on it and making a consistent effort to strengthen it.
+Because of the high failure rate stemming from the breakdown of trust and communication, it stresses the importance of the family focusing on it and making a consistent effort to strengthen it.
 Hence, proactively preparing family members involves resolving the breakdowns in communication and trust.
-It also requires them to work together to establish a family vision and mission statement, aligning those statements with the financial capital, identifying family values, develop roles for each family members, developing performance and quality standards, and work towards family governance involving the whole family.
+It also requires them to work together to establish a family vision and mission statement, align those statements with financial capital, identify family values, develop roles for each family member, establish performance and quality standards, and work towards family governance that involves the whole family.

-There is a process that a family can go through starting with the wealth accumulators, or first generation of the wealth.
-This journey consists of several tools including a family retreat that involves the first generation or the parents that accumulated the wealth.
-Later, the other generations are brought into the fold with beginning of family meetings.
-From there, the building of communication, trust, common causes, establishment of values, the fine tuning of the vision and mission statement, etc. are pursued.
-When this is thoroughly completed, the family can then work towards establishing roles for each individual, develop leadership skills, and develop family governance.
+There is a process that a family can go through, starting with the wealth accumulators, or the first generation of wealth.
+This journey consists of several tools, including a family retreat that involves the first generation or the parents who accumulated the wealth.
+Later, the other generations are brought into the fold as family meetings begin.
+From there, the building of communication, trust, common causes, the establishment of values, the fine-tuning of the vision and mission statement, etc., are pursued.
+Once this is thoroughly completed, the family can work towards establishing roles for each individual, developing leadership skills, and establishing family governance.

 I will write more on this in further articles.